Where we work

 With Syrian refugees making up a quarter of its population, Lebanon still has the highest per capita concentration of refugees in the world.
 A country already suffering from weak services and infrastructure, Lebanon’s population has increased by around 25% since the start of the Syrian conflict in 2011.
 As a result, public health is deteriorating and living conditions are worsening, severely affecting the lives of both the refugees taking sanctuary and the host population.

 Since 2011 when the Syrian war began, 13.5 million people have been forced to flee their homes.
 Many have not left Syria and instead are ‘internally displaced’, continually moving around the country in a desperate attempt to escape the fighting.
-However, according to the UN, over five million people have fled the country.
+However, according to the UN, over six million people have fled the country.

-In 2015, the UK government committed to take in 20,000 refugees by 2020 under a scheme set up to support people fleeing the Syrian conflict, and the number of Syrian refugees in the UK now stands at 10,000.
-This number is at 12,000 in France, and just over 100,000 in Sweden.
+In 2015, the UK government committed to take in 20,000 refugees by 2020 under a scheme set up to support people fleeing the Syrian conflict.
+By June 2019, 17,051 Syrian refugees had come to the UK through this scheme.
 Overall, UNHCR has counted approximately 1,000,000 asylum applications for Syrian refugees in the European Union, with 70 per cent being hosted in two countries only: Germany and Sweden.
 So, if six million people have fled Syria, and one million are in Europe, where are the other five million?